Nexapp/nexapp-kore/nexapp-tracing/README.md

 ```
 **Note** that for now traces are NOT thread-friendly and should be only consumed once

-### Log4JTracer
+### Slf4JTracer
-Traces will be logged to Log4J if sentry or xray are disabled
+Traces will be logged to Slf4J by default

 ### SentryTracer
 Traces will show up as breadcrumbs in sentry if `SENTRY_DSN` is in your env-loader